SOCCER PLAYER

 Icon of person Marvin Ducksch

-Marvin Ducksch (German pronunciation: [ˈmaːʁvɪn dʊkʃ]; born 7 March 1994) is a German professional footballer who plays as a striker for Bundesliga club Werder Bremen and the Germany national team.
+Marvin Ducksch (German pronunciation: [ˈmaːʁvɪn dʊkʃ]; born 7 March 1994) is a German professional footballer who plays as a striker for EFL Championship club Birmingham City and was also capped twice by the Germany national team.
 Read more on Wikipedia

 Memorability Metrics